Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

-The more specific your Health niche is, the easier it becomes to sell and/or endorse products.
+The more specific your Health niche is, the easier it becomes to sell and endorse products.

-In this niche, the easiest way to monetize is ads and affiliate marketing.
+In this niche, the easiest way to monetize is through ads and affiliate marketing.

-Aside from talking about physical health, there are lots of blogs who choose to focus on mental health and self care and personal growth.
+Aside from talking about physical health, many blogs choose to focus on mental health, self-care, and personal growth.

-And along with ads and affiliate marketing, these type of Blogs sell eCourses and/or printables to boost a person’s overall well being.
+And along with ads and affiliate marketing, these types of Blogs sell eCourses and printables to boost a person’s overall well-being.